megatrond/generator-origin-craft/README.md

 This will:

-- Download latest version of Craft and untar it
+- Download latest version of Craft and unzip it
 - Drop the default templates into craft/templates
 - Drop some default multi-environment config into craft/config
     - It will assume that you create a local virtualhost with 'local.' in the hostname